Technology Wireless Charging Qi2

 The transmitter coil in the charging pad generates a high-frequency alternating current (typically 110-205 kHz for Qi standard devices).
 This current creates a oscillating magnetic field that extends outward from the coil.

 Traditional Qi charging suffered from misalignment issues that caused severe heat generation and extremely slow charging speeds.
-Qi2 Magnetic Power Profile solves this with perfect coil alignment.
+The new Qi2 MPP standard solves this with perfect coil alignment.

 This is why we focus on Magnetic Alignment in our products.